jggrandi/DataAnalysis3DController/README.md

-# Symposium on Spatial User Interaction Data Analysis
+# Symposium on Virtual and Augmented Reality (SVR)

 ## Folder organization: